-- Structural calculations for the floor indicating depth and centres of the precast floor beams. - The suitability and durability of walls supporting the beam and block floor.
-Recommended blocks for infilling between the beams, including compressive strength and thickness of the block.
+- Structural calculations for the floor indicating depth and centres of the precast floor beams; - The suitability and durability of walls supporting the beam and block floor; - Recommended blocks for infilling between the beams including compressive strength and thickness of the block;

-All beam and block floors shall be installed ensuring that the following standards are met:
+All beam and block floors shall be installed ensuring that the following standards are met;

-- Floor beams and blocks are grouted together using a cement/sand slurry with a mix ratio of 1:6 respectively. - The beam and block floor should not be used to support load-bearing walls.
+- Floor beams and blocks are grouted together using a cement / sand slurry with a mix ratio of 1:6 respectively; - The beam and block floor should not be used to support load bearing walls;

-- All walls should be built off an appropriate foundation, as indicated in Chapter 5. - A suitable mortar bed is required where block work between the floor beams bear onto loadbearing walls, e.g. perimeter walls. - Holes must not be made through the floor beams, and any service penetrations should pass through the holes made in the infill blocks.
+- All walls should be built off an appropriate foundation as indicated in Chapter 5; - A suitable mortar bed is required where block work between the floor beams bear onto load bearing walls, e.g., perimeter walls; - Holes must not be made through the floor beams and any service penetrations should pass through the holes made in the infill blocks.
 Any gaps around service penetrations should be filled with concrete (ST3) mix before screeding.

-Where beam and block floors are to be installed to areas with higher potential point loads, such as garages, additional reinforcing of the screed will be required to distribute loads effectively.
-This reinforcing should be of at least an 'A' mesh quality, and the screed should be thick enough to give an appropriate depth of cover.
+Where beam and block floors are to be installed to areas with higher potential point loads such as garages, additional reinforcing will be required to the screed to distribute loads effectively.
+This reinforcing should be of at least an 'A' mesh quality and the screed should have enough thickness to give an appropriate depth of cover.